Kalispell Market Report: Land – July 2023

-This report covers the residential land market in Kalispell Montana as of the end of July 2022.
-Similar to last month, land sales and properties under contract decreased and available inventory increased significantly.
-The residential land market in Kalispell is moving towards a more balanced market where neither buyers nor sellers have the upper hand.
+This report covers the residential land market in Kalispell Montana as of the end of July 2023.
+The number of monthly sales and active listings increased while land parcels under contract decreased.
+Unlike the residential housing market, the residential land market remains a buyers market.

 Five or more acres

 Of the land currently for sale 40% of the listings include five or more acres.
 This percentage is slightly higher than last month’s report.

 I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 The currently active properties over five acres range in price from $225K to $4.9M with an average price of $760K.

 The lowest priced listing is 10.4 acres with steep slopes, no zoning or covenants.
 The property already has a completed perc test.
 The highest priced parcel is the same as last month.
 It is 795 acres with multiple building sites, a road system, and views.

 In terms of the listings below five acres, many are located in developments.
 These parcels currently range in size from .09 of an acre to 4.75 acres and in price from $130 to $550K with an average price of ~$238K.
 Many of these come with monthly or annual HOA fees.
 They are also often covered by CCRs or Covenants, Conditions and Restrictions which define rules for building and living in that area.